 Consistent with established Dutch law and the Company's Articles of Association, executive directors and non-executive directors are appointed by the general meeting from a binding nomination proposed by Mylan's Board.
+The proposed candidate specified in a binding nomination shall be appointed, provided that the requisite quorum is present or represented at the general meeting, unless the nomination is overruled by the general meeting (which would result if a majority of at least two-thirds of the votes cast, representing more than half of the issued share capital, vote "against" the appointment of such director, with abstentions, "blank votes" and invalid votes not considered votes cast), in which case he or she will not be appointed.
+In such event, the Board may propose a new binding nomination to be submitted at a subsequent general meeting.
 If appointed, each director's term begins at the general meeting at which he or she is appointed and, unless such director resigns or is suspended or dismissed at an earlier date, his or her term of office lapses immediately after the next annual general meeting held after his or her appointment.
+In accordance with the recommendation of the Company's Governance and Nominating Committee, the Board has unanimously adopted resolutions to make the following binding nominations: